Skip to content

 • a message says upgrade required;

-• you cannot create a hub or cannot add another client;
+• you cannot create a hub or cannot add another connection;

-• hub addresses, paid skills, or Live Map access are unavailable;
+• hub addresses, paid Skill Store entries, or Live Map access are unavailable;

 • you need to separate a plan limit from a setup problem.